-East African girls who can't afford sanitary pads very often avoid school during their periods, losing as much as an entire month each school year.
+African girls who can't afford sanitary pads very often avoid school during their periods, losing as much as an entire month each school year.
 The consequences are significant: girls who miss school or work fall behind, drop out or quit, perpetuating a grim cycle of poverty and gender inequality.

 Micato is a major donor and proud supporter of Huru, founded in 2008 by AmericaShare's co-founder Lorna Macleod.
-Huru manufactures reusable sanitary pads-more than 2,100,000 to date-which have been distributed in free Huru Kits to more than 300,000 girls in Kenya, Tanzania, and Uganda.
+Huru manufactures reusable sanitary pads-more than 2,300,000 to date-which have been distributed in free Huru Kits to more than 320,000 girls in Kenya, Tanzania, and Uganda.

-But Huru Kits have proven to be a simple, sustainable, and wonderfully practical way to alleviate this worldwide problem.
-Each Huru Kit consists of a colourful drawstring backpack with eight reusable pads; three pairs of underwear; detergent-grade soap for washing pads; a resealable waterproof bag for safe storage of used pads; and educational materials on HIV prevention and reproductive and sexual health.
+Huru Kits have proven to be a simple, sustainable, and wonderfully practical way to alleviate this worldwide problem.

+Each Huru Kit consists of a colourful drawstring backpack with six reusable pads; three pairs of underwear; detergent-grade soap for washing pads; two resealable waterproof bags for safe storage of used pads; and educational materials on HIV prevention and reproductive and sexual health.